 - Ethical Technology

-This is an introductory-intermediate level workshop intended for social service and health care professionals, counsellors, social workers, and school personnel.
+This is an introductory-intermediate level workshop intended for social service and health care professionals, counselors, social workers, and school personnel.

 Method of Delivery